Dianxi Xiaoge: Videos

-In many of her videos, Dianxi Xiaoge is able to make multiple types of dishes using a highlighted ingredient.
-She accomplished this using tropical fruit, beef balls, potatoes, and Yunnan-style cheese.
+In many of her videos, Dianxi Xiaoge makes multiple kinds of dishes using a highlighted ingredient, such as tropical fruit, beef balls, potatoes, or Yunnan-style cheese.
 She makes Yunnan-style mooncakes that have a honey-sweetened ham filling.
 Dianxi Xiaoge uploaded a video around November 2020 of her consuming a lettuce wrap containing chili pepper, garlic, and meat.
 Korean commenters shared unfavorable feedback since she uploaded the video with "I'll continue to share my life and Yunnan-styled food in my uploads" in the description, but the commenters thought her dish was made in the same way as ssam, a Korean food.

 She does not have professional camera operators or film editors.
 She and her sister comprise her film crew.
 She did not hire anyone as it is difficult for people in the creative industry to make a living in the secluded Baoshan which is unable to keep them from leaving.
 In 2020, she had roughly 16 million subscribers on all her platforms, and her videos each were receiving roughly 20 million views.
 At the beginning of 2020, she had 3.28 million Sina Weibo subscribers, 3.88 million YouTube subscribers, 1.43 million Douyin subscribers, and 540,000 Facebook followers.
 Her Weibo was among the 10 most subscribed independent accounts that year.